-A. GENERAL
+A. General

-Presidential Homeland Security Directives 5 and 8, enacted in 2004, require the State and Local governments to adopt the fundamental principles, language and operational concepts embedded in the National Incident Management System (NIMS) and the National Response Plan (NRP) as a condition for receiving certain categories of federal support for Emergency Management.
-To meet these requirements, Sedgwick County created this Emergency Operations Plan (EOP) and the Kansas Division of Emergency Management officially adopted it on February 16, 2015.
+Presidential Homeland Security Directives 5 and 8, enacted in 2004, require the State and Local governments to adopt the fundamental principles, language and operational concepts embedded in the National Incident Management System (NIMS) and the National Response Framework (NRF) as a condition for receiving certain categories of federal support for Emergency Management.
+To meet these requirements, Sedgwick County created this Emergency Operations Plan (EOP) and the Sedgwick County Board of County Commissioners officially adopted it on Plan Not Yet Active.

-The revised Sedgwick County EOP is the product of a detailed and focused planning process that 1) Fully incorporates the NIMS concepts, principles, practice and language, 2) Capitalizes on the lessons learned from recent disasters, 3) Incorporates plans, programs and policies that have emerged since the last revision of the EOP.
-The EOP establishes a framework through which the County may prepare for; respond to: recover from; and mitigate to prevent the impacts of a wide variety of disasters that could adversely affect the health, safety and/or general welfare of the residents and emergency workers of Sedgwick County.
-The EOP provides guidance to Sedgwick County officials on procedures, organization and responsibilities, which will prevent, minimize and/or relieve personnel hardship and property damage associated with disasters or the imminent threat thereof.
+The revised Sedgwick County EOP is the product of a detailed and focused planning process that 1) Fully incorporates the NIMS concepts, principles, practice and language 2) Capitalizes on the lessons learned from recent disasters, 3) Incorporates plans, programs and policies that have emerged since the last revision of the EOP.
+The EOP establishes a framework through which the County may prepare for; respond to; recover from; and mitigate to prevent the impacts of a wide variety of disasters that could adversely affect the health, safety and or general welfare of the residents and emergency workers of Sedgwick County.
+The EOP provides guidance to Sedgwick County officials or procedures, organization and responsibilities, which will prevent, minimize and/or relieve personnel hardship and property damage associated with disasters or the imminent threat thereof.
 This plan also provides for an integrated and coordinated county, municipal, state and federal response.

-The EOP is operation oriented and addresses communication and warning systems; rapid deployment and pre-deployment resources; evacuation and shelter operations; post disaster response and recovery activities, and clearly defines responsibilities of county, municipal, volunteer and other organizations through an Incident Management System/Emergency Support Function (ESF) approach to planning and operations.
+The EOP is operation oriented and addresses communication and warning systems; rapid deployment and pre-deployment resources; evacuation and shelter operations; post disaster response and recovery activities and clearly defines responsibilities of county, municipal, volunteer and other organizations through an Incident Management System/Emergency Support Function (ESF) approach to planning and operations.

 The EOP describes the basic strategies, assumptions and mechanics through which the County will mobilize resources and conduct activities to guide and support County Emergency Management efforts through prevention, preparedness, response, recovery and mitigation.
 To facilitate inter-government operations, the EOP adopts a functional approach that groups the type of assistance to be provided under each ESF.
 Each ESF is headed by a primary agency, which has been selected based on its authorities, resources and capabilities in the functional area.
 In addition, other agencies with similar capabilities have been given support assignments to appropriate ESF(s).
-The ESF(s) serve as the primary operational mechanism through which County assistance is managed.
-Command and General staff have been assigned to support the ESF(s).
-County assistance will be provided to impacted communities within the County under the overall authority of Sedgwick County Emergency Management, on behalf of the Kansas Division of Emergency Management.
+The ESF(s) serve as the primary operational mechanism through which County assistance will be provided to impacted communities within the County under the overall authority of the Sedgwick County Emergency Management, on behalf of the Sedgwick County Commissioners.

-In an effort to ensure that the revised EOP was strictly aligned with the State and National preparedness guidance, the Kansas Division of Emergency Management and National Department of Homeland Security publications listed below were consulted and closely followed:
+In an effort to ensure that the revised EOP was strictly aligned with the State and National preparedness guidance, the Adjutant General's Office, Kansas Division of Emergency Management and National Department of Homeland Security publications listed below were consulted and closely followed: